-In 2005 Natural England produced a map, dividing England into areas with similar landscape character, which were called National Character Areas (NCAs).
+In 2005 the Countryside Agency produced a map, dividing England into areas with similar landscape character, which were called National Character Areas (NCAs7).
 This map subdivides England into 159 NCAs, providing a picture of the differences in landscape character at the national scale.